rubenzuurman/circuit-design-app/doc/PLAN.md

 - *void* connect_input(_input_port_number, _source_id, _source_port_number): connects a specific input to an output port of another block.
 - *int* get_num_inputs(): returns the total number of inputs.
 - *int* get_num_outputs(): returns the total number of outputs.
-- *void* execute_logic(time): uses the set input_values to determine its output_values.
+- *void* execute_logic(_time): uses the list of input values to determine its output values.
 This function must be overridden by subclasses.
 ## Other classes
 - Other classes inherit fields and functions from the SimObject class.
 They call the superconstructor with the number of inputs and outputs required and override the execute_logic() function.